mlco2/codecarbon/docs/edit/methodology.rst

      - 817
    * - Natural Gas
      - 744
-   * - Low Carbon
+   * - Renewable (hydroelectricity, wind power, solar, etc.)
      - 0

-For example, in case the Energy Mix of the Grid Electricity is 25% Coal, 35% Petroleum, 26% Natural Gas and 14% Renewable.
+For example, in case the Energy Mix of the Grid Electricity is 25% Coal, 35% Petroleum, 26% Natural Gas and 14% Renewable:

 .. code-block:: text

     Net Carbon Intensity = 0.25 * 996 + 0.35 * 817 + 0.26 * 744 + 0.14 * 0 = 728.39 kgCO₂/MWh

+For renewable sources like hydroelectricity, although there are emissions associated with constructing the infrastructure itself, there is very little emissions that come from the actual power generation itself (that is, the water flowing through the turbine).
+We therefore consider their direct carbon emissions to be zero for the purposes of our project.

 Power Usage
 -----------